Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-talking-is-liberating-check-out-some-of-my-talks.md

 A-P also found me through the [Blogging for devs community](https://bloggingfordevs.com/) and reached out to talk about a Peers.

-This is such an interesting topic for me, so I immediately said YEs, having peers is super important, in this podcast you'll hear our shared opinions on this topic.
+This is an exciting topic for me, so I immediately said Yes, having peers is super important.
+In this podcast, you'll hear our shared opinions on this topic.

 [Listen to the Frontend Greatness podcast](https://anchor.fm/frontend-greatness/episodes/Building-an-Online-Network-of-Peers-with-Chris-Bongers-evc4nj)

 ## Looking for a speaker?

-As you may have guessed I love public talking and love discussion or talks about developer topics.
+As you may have guessed, I love public talking and love discussion or talks about developer topics.

-If you are wanting to ask me for a talk, DM me on [Twitter](https://twitter.com/DailyDevTips1).
+DM me on [Twitter](https://twitter.com/DailyDevTips1) if you want to ask me for a talk.

 ### Thank you for reading, and let's connect!